Chapter 6

 own way, and you were not under His protection.

-You were in the world and of the world, and Satan was the one who
+You were in the world and of the world, and Satan was the one

-became God's child.
+you became God's child.
 At that moment reality changed for you.

-When you made that choice you gave Him permission to raise you
+When you made that choice you gave Him permission to raise

-you to maturity.
+to direct you to maturity.

 God Does Not Afflict You